DLesmes/AWS/intro/notes_compute_storage_and_data_bases.md

 * **Backup and Restore:**  Keep your data safe with automated backups and point-in-time recovery. 💾

 DynamoDB is a powerful, scalable, and highly available database service that&#39;s ideal for applications requiring low latency and high throughput.

+## [Amazon ElastiCache](https://aws.amazon.com/es/caching/?nc1=h_ls): Turbocharge Your Applications with In-Memory Caching 🚀⚡️

+Imagine a super-fast data store that keeps your frequently accessed information readily available in memory.
+That&#39;s the magic of Amazon ElastiCache, a fully managed in-memory caching service that unlocks lightning-fast performance for your applications! ⚡

+**In-Memory Speed: Serving Data at the Speed of Light 🏎️**

+ElastiCache is an in-memory database that stores previously accessed data in a cache, making retrieval incredibly fast.
+It's like having a shortcut to your most important data!
+Accessing cached data is always quicker than querying your primary database.

+**Real-World Example: A News Site's Secret Weapon 📰**

+Think of a popular news website with thousands of visitors every day.
+By storing frequently accessed articles in an in-memory cache like ElastiCache, the site can serve content to readers with blazing speed.

+**ElastiCache Engines: Redis and Memcached - Dynamic Duo 💪**

+ElastiCache offers two powerful engines to choose from:

+* **Redis:**  A versatile in-memory data store offering advanced features like data structures, pub/sub messaging, and Lua scripting. 🧰
+* **Memcached:**  A high-performance distributed memory caching system, ideal for simple key-value caching.

+Both Redis and Memcached are continuously monitored and can be scaled up or down based on your application's needs.

+**ElastiCache Benefits: Speed, Scalability, and Simplicity ✨**

+* **Enhanced Performance:** Dramatically improve application response times by serving frequently accessed data from memory.
+* **Scalability on Demand:**  Effortlessly scale your caching capacity up or down to handle fluctuating workloads.
+* **Fully Managed Service:**  AWS takes care of the management and maintenance, so you can focus on building your applications.

+ElastiCache is a powerful tool for boosting application performance, especially for scenarios with high read traffic or frequently accessed data.